2213-prac-quest-empl-discrim-f06

 a.

-discriminatory intent must then be
+discriminatory intent must then be proved.

 b.

-no evidence of discriminatory intent
+no evidence of discriminatory intent is necessary.

 c.

-discrimination was the purpose of the test.
+it must then be shown that discrimination was the purpose of the test.

 d.